Groups and Websites

 The Global Consortium on Climate and Health Education, housed at the Columbia University Mellman School of Public Health.
 “Pioneering climate and health education for health professionals.”
 A treasure trove of useful information and presentations.

-The Global Consortium on Climate and Health Education also supports an ongoing series of podcasts: Climate Clinic
+The Global Consortium on Climate and Health Education also supports a series of podcasts: Climate Clinic

 Climate Resources for Health Education (CRHE) is part of the Global Consortium on Climate and Health Education along with other institutions.
 It has a slew of educational materials for healthcare professionals, including slide decks for presentations.